 If your vehicle has a lien, you must submit a lienholder notification to the lienholder using this form.
 Submit the form by certified mail to the lienholder at least seven days before providing your first ride.
 Save the certified mail return receipt and send it, along with a copy of the completed form for the Nebraska Public Service Commission, to 1200 N Street, Ste.
 300, Lincoln, NE 68508 or P.O.
 Box 94927, Lincoln, NE 68509-4229.

 In many personal automobile insurance policies, the driver’s policy does not provide coverage for damage to the vehicle used by the driver, uninsured and underinsured motorist coverage, and other first-party claims from the moment the driver logs on to the transportation network company’s online-enabled application or platform to the moment the driver logs off the transportation network company’s online-enabled application or platform.
 You should contact your insurer to determine coverage.

-If you're already a driver in a different state, and you're moving to Nebraska, send us a message with the following info: * If you were already required to upload a 19-point vehicle inspection form when you became a driver, you do not need to send one in again.
+If you're already a driver in a different state, and you're moving to Nebraska, send us a message with the following info: * If you were already required to upload a vehicle inspection form and vehicle registration when you became a driver, you don't need to send them in again.
 If you do need a vehicle inspection, follow the annual inspection instructions above.
 Moving from Nebraska to a different state?
 Find your new market here to see what steps you'll need to take.